Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 In many ways these are similar to domain exceptions, but the difference is that the failure is not predictable in advance with a predicate because state may have changed between the predicate and the call.

-The other difference is that the set of possible exception codes is not small or fixed.
-The kernel is complex and a system call may return almost any exception code.
-And new kernels may add and use new exception codes.
+The other difference is that the set of possible exception codes is not small.
+The kernel is complex and a system call may return almost any exception code, hence requiring hundreds of cases.
+But typically there is only one way the call can succeed.
+Hence the argument for exceptions, to handle all the cases you don't care about in a uniform manner.

+Also the set of possible exception codes is not fixed.
+New kernels may add and use new exception codes.
 So in addition to exceptions for all known exception codes there also needs to be a family ``UnknownExceptionCode 123``.

 Examples: